SandyRodger/launch_school_books/introduction_to_the_command_line.md

 echo $SOMETHING
 # => some value
 ```
- - To change your prompt:
+ - To temporarily change your prompt:

 ```ruby
 $ PS1="(testprompt)> "